NFDI4Chem/nmrxiv-docs/docs/submission-guides/registration.md

 ---
 # Registration in nmrXiv

 Before submitting data to nmrXiv, users need to have nmrXiv accounts.
-Alternatively, they can submit data by logging in using their GitHub or Twitter accounts.
+Although they can log in using their GitHub or Twitter accounts, this logging will result in registering them on nmrXiv.

 To create a new nmrXiv account:
 - Head to [nmrXiv website](https://nmrxiv.org/)
 - Click on register on the top right side.
 - Fill in the fields in the registration form.